xemlock/filtrex/README.md

 43, -1.234            | Numbers
 "hello"               | String
 " \\" \\\\ "          | Escaping of double-quotes and blackslash in string
-foo, a.b.c, 'foo-bar' | External data variable defined by application (may be numbers or strings)
+foo, a.b.c, 'foo-bar' | External data variable defined by application

 **BEWARE!** Strings must be double-quoted!
 Single quotes are for external variables.
 Also, `a.b.c` doesn't mean `data.a.b.c`, it means `data['a.b.c']`.